 This represents an additional cost of 20.83 percent.

-This is an important supplement to consider and should be reported to the company’s accounting officer, who will ultimately set the cost of the hours of work for this project.
+This is a significant addition to be considered and should be reported to the company’s accounting officer, who will set the direct labor cost for this project.